nuwave/lighthouse/docs/master/performance/caching.md

 ## HTTP Cache-Control header

-You can change the Cache-Control header of your response regardless of [@cache](../api-reference/directives.md#cache), by adding [@cacheControl](../api-reference/directives.md#cachecontrol) directive to each field of the schema.
-The final header settings calculated based on these rules:
+You can change the Cache-Control header of your response regardless of [@cache](../api-reference/directives.md#cache), by adding the [@cacheControl](../api-reference/directives.md#cachecontrol) directive to a field.
+The final header settings are calculated based on these rules:

 - The response's maxAge equals the lowest maxAge among all fields.
 If that value is 0, the entire result is not cached.
 - The response's scope is PRIVATE if any field's scope is PRIVATE.

 For more details check [Apollo](https://www.apollographql.com/docs/apollo-server/performance/caching/#calculating-cache-behavior).

-Now let see some examples, consider this as your schema:
+Now let's see some examples, consider this as your schema:
 ```graphql
 type User {
     tasks: [Task!]! @hasMany @cacheControl(maxAge: 50, scope: PUBLIC)